7 Layer Taco Dip

 Instructions

-• Sprinkle with a layer of shredded cheese followed by the diced tomatoes, then black olives, and finally the green onions.
+• Top with diced tomatoes, sliced black olives, and chopped green onions.

 • Cover and refrigerate for at least one hour before serving.
-Serve with sturdy tortilla chips and enjoy!
+Serve with sturdy tortilla chips or corn chips for dipping.

 Notes